 Where can I park shared bikes?

-In the past, people left bikes everywhere.
-Now, you must park shared bikes only in “parking islands.”
-These are special areas marked in the mobile app or on the ground.
+You must park shared bikes only in designated parking islands.
+Following city regulations, leaving a rented bicycle on random pavements or blocking walkways is illegal.
 If you park in the wrong place, the bikesharing company will give you a fine (an extra fee).

 Safety Rules for Bikesharing